 Temporary Services may be available for UMD students who need assistance accessing their courses due to a temporary health condition.
 Temporary health conditions are those resolved in a matter of weeks or a few months.
 They are not covered by the Americans with Disabilities Act (ADA), and Courtesy Services are not guaranteed.

 A student who is hospitalized may contact the Student Life Office at (218) 726-8501 or firstname.lastname@example.org.
 This office will notify faculty members of the situation; however, this notification does not excuse the student from class.
 No retroactive notice of absence will be sent.

 Students are expected to make their own arrangements for assistance when possible.
 Examples of this include:

-If the student needs additional assistance, they must meet with a disability specialist to initiate Courtesy Services.
+If the student needs additional assistance, they must meet with a disability specialist to initiate Temporary Services.

-To work with Disability Resources, the student must obtain a written statement from the professional treating their condition to verify the need for Courtesy Services.
+To work with Disability Resources, the student must obtain a written statement from the professional treating their condition to verify the need for Temporary Services.
 This statement must be written on letterhead and should:

 If the disability specialist determines the student qualifies for assistance with note taking and/or testing, all Disability Resources procedures must be followed.